KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

     or connect you with alternative research positions.
 However, if no suitable options are available, involuntary lab departure due to funding limitations may be necessary.
-Dr. Benjamin will give four months of notice if possible in this situation.
+Dr. Benjamin will give four months' notice if possible in this situation.

-    **Annual Renewal:** Staff positions are renewed annually; at least five weeks notice will be given if a position is not renewed due to funding limitations or after corrective plans.
+    **Annual Renewal:** Staff positions are renewed annually; at least five weeks' notice will be given if a position is not renewed because of funding limitations or unresolved concerns following a corrective action plan.

-3. General considerations
+3. General Considerations

-    **Data and Records:** While the goal at the HEART-GeN lab is to keep well organized data, one month before planned departure research data and protocols should be up-to-date on LabArchives.
+    **Data and Records:** While the goal at the HEART-GeN lab is to keep well-organized data, research data and protocols should be up to date in LabArchives one month before a planned departure.
 Additionally, Dr.
     Benjamin will schedule extra meetings to ensure proper archiving and handover of project materials.